Figure skating at the 2023 Winter World University Games

 Figure skating at the 2023 Winter World University Games was held on January 13–15 at the Herb Brooks Arena in Lake Placid, New York, United States.
 Medals were awarded in men's singles, women's singles and ice dance.

 Regulations

 Skaters who were born between 1 January 1997 and 31 December 2005 are eligible to compete at the Winter Universiade if they are registered as proceeding towards a degree or diploma at a university or similar institute, or obtained their academic degree or diploma in the year preceding the event.

-In pairs and ice dance, only one partner must be a citizen of the country for which they are competing.
+In ice dance, only one partner must be a citizen of the country for which they are competing.
 Each nation may send a maximum of three entries per discipline.